Bantry Bay Pony Trekking

 What are your hours of opening?

-Except for Christmas week we are open all the year.
-For treks we need daylight but we try to finish by 6pm in order that the horses get a nice bit of time off.
+Except for Christmas week we are open all the year Monday to Saturday inclusive.
+For treks we need daylight but we try to finish by 6pm in order that the horses get a nice bit of time off to relax.

 What kind of riding will we do?

 It all depends on your riding experience.
-If you are a complete beginner then we will walk all the way and one of our guides will walk alongside you.
+If you are a complete beginner then we will walk all the way.
 Our horses and ponies are used to beginners and we ride over safe tracks all of which are completely off road so there is no traffic to worry about.
 If you are a more experienced rider there are sections of the ride where we can trot and canter but much of the joy of riding here is to experience the tranquility of the place and enjoy the amazing views.
 Much of the riding is through our private forest which is a mixture of oak, ash, willow, alder and Scots pines.
 The best views are when we ride up through the forest and out onto the hill where we have panoramic views down both Bantry and Dunmanus bays.

 How do we book?